Skip to main navigation Skip to main content

 • Consult with the senior team leader and the OCFOS lawyer about a referral to the DCPL to vary the child protection order and seek an order granting long-term guardianship to the chief executive.

 • Invite the person caring for the child to apply to become an approved carer.
 To ensure continuity of care for the child, facilitate a provisional approval of the carer applicant.
-(Refer to Procedure 6 Complete the assessment requirements for provisional approval.)
+(Refer to Procedure 6 Complete the provisional assessment.)

 If a long-term guardian advises that they are no longer able and willing to meet their responsibilities as the child’s long-term guardian, including providing daily care for the child: